Outlines of a Critique of Political Economy: Bibliographical information

+Background

+The 'Umrisse' was the first economic text written by Friedrich Engels.
+It was published in the Deutsch-Französische Jahrbücher in 1844, and "together with the programme articles written by Marx it determined the journal's communist trend."
+The articles contributed by Marx were: 'Zur Kritik der Hegelschen Rechtsphilosophie' ('Critique of Hegel's Philosophy of Right') and 'Zur Judenfrage' ('On the Jewish Question').

+Marx was interested in Engels' 'Umrisse', and wrote a summary of it.
+Marx has mentioned Engels text several times, for instance in the 'Preface' to A Contribution to the Critique of Political Economy: a "brilliant essay on the critique of economic categories".

-Summary of the entire article
+Contents of the article

-Engels begin the article by claiming that "Political economy came into being as a natural result of the expansion of trade, and with its appearance elementary, unscientific huckstering was replaced by a developed system of licensed fraud, an entire science of enrichment.".
+Engels begin the article by claiming that "Political economy came into being as a natural result of the expansion of trade, and with its appearance elementary, unscientific huckstering was replaced by a developed system of licensed fraud, an entire science of enrichment".
 Engels then goes on to critique and tell the history of the making of the mercantile system as a system to gain competitive advantage.
 Mercantilism claimed that there was a need to always make sure that one had to export more than import.
 This led to that "The art of the economists [...] consisted in ensuring that [...] exports should show a favourable balance over imports; and for the sake of this ridiculous illusion thousands of men have been slaughtered!"

 After this Engels pointed out that while the eighteenth century revolutionized economics, it only did so partly.
 This movement didn't get rid of the Christian contempt for and humiliation of Man, but rather postited nature as the Absolute which confronted Man.
-Thereafter he declared that politicians havn't examined the premises of the state, and that it didn't occur to economics to question the very validity of private property.
+Thereafter he declared that politicians haven't examined the premises of the state, and that it didn't occur to economics to question the very validity of private property.
 The new economy was hence obliged to disavow its own premises and recourse to hypocrisy.
 The premises of the economy begot the modern slavery and factory system.
-Engels viewed Smiths new system as a necessary advance, but also claimed that "The nearer the economists come to the present time, the further they depart from honesty."
-Engels then goes on to critique the concept of "national wealth", as well as "national economy"(Nationalökonomie, today "economics").Engels further explains how the immediate consequence of private property is trade - which due to the fact that every actor in this activity must aim to dupe the other, legalised fraud.
+Engels viewed Smith's new system as a necessary advance, but also claimed that "The nearer the economists come to the present time, the further they depart from honesty."
+Engels then goes on to critique the concept of "national wealth", as well as "national economy"(Nationalökonomie, today "economics").Engels further explains how the immediate consequence of private property is trade - which due to the fact that every actor in this activity must aim to dupe the other, legalized fraud.